-Availability: Ten awards to new students beginning each fall semester and is renewable for the spring semester (recipient must maintain a 2.5 GPA each semester).
+Availability: Twenty awards to new students beginning each fall semester (T-1 and T-2) and is renewable for the spring semester (T-3 and T-4).
+Recipient must maintain a 2.5 GPA each semester

 Criteria: The student must be unconditionally admitted by the scholarship deadline and have a 2.5 GPA on high school or previous college course work.
-Minimum transfer hours from college are 12 semester hours.
+Minimum transfer hours from college are 24 semester hours.

-Deadline: Aug.
-1 (applications available June 1).
+Deadline: July 30 (applications available June 1).
 Apply online at montgomery.troy.edu.